Professional Gamer Eli ‘True’ Clayton Feared Dead In Jacksonville Mass Shooting

 — Riot (IFB) (@RealRiotForce) August 26, 2018

-Inquisitr is currently covering this story as it unfolds, and more information will be added when it becomes available.
+As of now, nothing has been confirmed, and any news is to be considered rumor until officials release more information.
+The Inquisitr is currently covering this story as it unfolds, and more information will be added when it becomes available.